mitica/atonic/readme.md

 # atonic

-Remove diacritics/accents from a string.
-Works for LATIN and CYRILLYC scripts.
+Remove diacritics from strings.
+Works for LATIN and CYRILLIC scripts.

 ## Usage